 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-Robbery committed at sea.
+- noun Robbery or other serious acts of violence committed at sea.

-- n.
-A similar act of robbery, as the hijacking of an airplane.
+- noun The hijacking of an airplane.

-- n.
-In geology, that process whereby, because of a higher natural gradient, and therefore more efficient eroding power, one stream cuts back a divide and taps off the head-waters or a tributary of another stream.
+- noun In geology, that process whereby, because of a higher natural gradient, and therefore more efficient eroding power, one stream cuts back a divide and taps off the head-waters or a tributary of another stream.
 The captured stream usually turns a sharp angle into its new course and leaves a wind-gap where it formerly flowed.
-Also called stream-piracy.
+Also called

-- n.
-(Common Law) Robbery on the high seas; the taking of property from others on the open sea by open violence; without lawful authority, and with intent to steal; -- a crime answering to
+- noun (Common Law) Robbery on the high seas; the taking of property from others on the open sea by open violence; without lawful authority, and with intent to steal; -- a crime answering to

 robbery on land.